AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 If no undo command has been run at all, an error message "No more commands to redo!" will be shown instead.

 Redo command supports add, delete, clear, tag, and untag commands.
+The redo command will basically not take into account any of the "unsupported" commands and will just undo the last command that was supported.
+Example:
+1. delete 1
+2. list
+3. undo
+4. redo
+This will redo the delete command and will again delete the contact.

 Example of redoing the previous undo command:
 ![redo](images/user-guide/redo_mock_output.png)